“Christian, come stand by me.”

 “I imagine shifters have sex all the time in different bodies.
 What happens if they get pregnant and shift?”

-“The baby would cease to exist.
+“The baby ceases to exist.
 And to answer your actual question.
-You would have never known, but I could not bear the thought of losing the gift of our first union.”
+You would have never known, but I could not bear the thought of losing our little girl.”